eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 ### External Macro Libraries and COPY Members
 The HLASM Language Support extension looks for locally stored members when a macro or COPY instruction is evaluated.
 The paths of these members are specified in two configuration files in the `.hlasmplugin` folder of the currently open workspace:

 - `proc_grps.json` defines _processor groups_ by assigning a group name to a list of directories.
 Hence, the group name serves as a unique identifier of a set of HLASM libraries defined by a list of directories (some of which can be optional).
-Additionaly, the _SYSPARM_ option can be specified in the `asm_options` section.
+Additionaly, the _SYSPARM_ and _SYSTEM_ID_ options can be specified in the `asm_options` section.

 - `pgm_conf.json` provides a mapping between _programs_ (open-code files) and processor groups.
 It specifies which list of directories is used with which source file.
 If a relative source file path is specified, it is relative to the current workspace.